-Each child has a story – help write the next chapter in their life
+Every foster child has a story – you can help write the next chapter in their life

-Children of all ages from newborn to 21 years land in the foster care system through no fault of their own.
-They come from all cultures and family structures, and each child has an emotional, personal story.
-Removed from their homes, separated from siblings and family members, foster youth are yearning for normalcy.
+Children of all ages from newborn to 21 years enter the foster care system through no fault of their own.
+They come from all counties, cultures and family structures, and each child has an emotional, personal story.
+Removed from their homes, separated from siblings and family members, foster kids are yearning for normalcy.

-Most youth in Treatment Foster Care have experienced some level of trauma due to abuse, neglect and/or significant loss.
+All CCR children come to us from County agencies.
+Nearly 75% of the kids are already in a county foster home and it has been determined that the foster parents do not have the necessary training and support to care for a child.
+Most kids in Treatment Foster Care have experienced some level of trauma due to abuse, neglect and/or significant loss.
+Many are siblings that have been separated in different county homes and are now being placed together!
 Some are victims of sexual or physical abuse, and others have been neglected by a drug-addicted parent.
 LGBTQ youth in foster care have experienced rejection, abuse or abandonment because of their identity.
 There are countless reasons why so many children enter foster care.
 The good news is that the behaviors they bring tend to be a way of the youth’s natural mechanism for coping with past trauma, and with a team of support, these behaviors can be adjusted.

 The elevated needs of children in Treatment Foster Care are met through a team of professionals and well trained foster parents.
-Foster youth receive the necessary mental health, medical and educational services to become more stable, adaptive and emotionally healthy.
-This means transparent communication with school staff, psychologists, counselors and case workers.
+Foster kids receive the necessary mental health, medical and educational services to become more stable, adaptive and emotionally healthy.
+This means transparent communication with school staff, psychologists, counselors, and caseworkers.
 You can expect a schedule of appointments that require transportation of your foster child.

-Higher–level needs of youth need compassionate, therapeutic foster parents with enormous patience.
+Higher–level (3,4) needs of youth need compassionate foster parents with enormous patience.
 Youth in Treatment Foster Care are often diagnosed with Oppositional Defiant Disorder, Autism, ADHD, Post-Traumatic Stress Disorder and a host of other labels.
 Our goal is to create positive change and erase the “damaged” labels from their lives.

 Emotional problems in youth range from mild to severe.
 Our foster parents are well prepared through extensive training to parent kids at many need levels.
-It takes consistent parenting skills, supportive school staff and routine therapy to successfully parent youth with mental health disorders, behavioral issues and medical needs.
+It takes consistent parenting skills, supportive school staff, and routine therapy to successfully parent children with mental health disorders, behavioral issues, and medical needs.
 Community Care Resources provides intensive case management, weekly home visits and bi-weekly school visits to support both parent and child.

 We want you to be informed, comfortable and confident in your decision to open your heart and home to youth in Treatment Foster Care.
 We encourage you to call us so we can discuss with you the needs and behaviors of children that come into care and what situations and experiences you might expect to have in your home.